-- the median overall survival was 14.1 months and 54% of patients survived at least one year; - 30% of patients who had received custirsen with first-line chemotherapy survived at least two years; - for comparison, published studies using a platinum-based regimen plus gemcitabine as first-line chemotherapy for advanced NSCLC reported median survivals of 8 to 11 months and one-year survival rates of 33% to 43%.
-Market approval for Avastin plus paclitaxel and carboplatin chemotherapy for NSCLC was based on results showing a median survival of 12.3 months compared to 10.3 months for patients treated with chemotherapy alone.
-Survival rates for Avastin plus chemotherapy versus chemotherapy alone were reported as 51% versus 44% at one year and 23% versus 15% at two years, respectively; - disease control was achieved in 69% of patients; and - preliminary analyses have shown that treatment with custirsen in combination with gemeitabine and a platinum chemotherapy significantly lowers serum clusterin levels and that average serum clusterin levels were predictive of survival, with low serum clusterin levels correlating to longer survival.
+- the median overall survival was 14.1 months; 54% of patients survived at least one year; - 30% of patients who received custirsen with first-line chemotherapy survived at least two years; - for comparison, published studies that used a platinum-based regimen plus gemcitabine as first-line chemotherapy for advanced NSCLC reported median survival of 8 to 11 months and one-year survival rates of 33% to 43%.
+Market approval for Avastin plus paclitaxel and carboplatin chemotherapy for NSCLC was based on results showing a median survival of 12.3 months, compared to 10.3 months for chemotherapy alone.
+This trial excluded patients with squamous cell carcinoma, a type of NSCLC that is associated with a shorter survival duration.
+Survival for Avastin plus chemotherapy was reported as 51% at one year and 23% at two years, versus 44% at one year and 15% at two years for chemotherapy alone.
+In a phase 3 trial evaluating first-line treatment of NSCLC patients with either cisplatin plus pemetrexed or cisplatin plus gemcitabine, overall survival was 10.3 months for both treatment groups; - disease control was achieved in 69% of patients; and preliminary analyses have shown that treatment with custirsen in combination with gemcitabine and a platinum chemotherapy significantly lowered serum clusterin levels as compared to baseline levels, and that average serum clusterin levels during treatment were predictive of survival, with low serum clusterin levels correlating to longer survival.
+Custirsen treatment with chemotherapy decreased serum clusterin levels compared to baseline levels in 95% of patients evaluated.
+Patients who achieved a minimum median CLU level for the population of ≤38 μg/mL during treatment had a median survival of 27.1 compared with 16.1 months for patients who did not (p=0.02).

-Summary of Preliminary Results of Custirsen Phase 2 Clinical Trial in Patients With Advanced Breast Cancer
+Summary of Preliminary Results of Phase 2 Clinical Trial in Patients with Advanced Breast Cancer Receiving Custirsen and Docetaxel as First- or Second-Line Chemotherapy

-In January 2009, the results of the clinical trial in 15 patients with advanced breast cancer, which evaluated custirsen in combination with docetaxel as first-line or second-line chemotherapy, were published in the scientific journal Clinical Cancer Research.
-The authors' conclusion was that the combination of custirsen and docetaxel at 75 mg/m2 was well tolerated and some clinical activity was seen in the patients with metastatic breast cancer.
+In January 2009, results of a Phase 2 clinical trial in 15 patients with advanced breast cancer were published in the scientific journal CCR; this study evaluated custirsen in combination with docetaxel as first-line or second-line chemotherapy.
+The authors' concluded that the combination of custirsen and docetaxel at 75 mg/m was well tolerated, and some clinical activity was seen in the patients with metastatic breast cancer.

-Summary of Preliminary Results of Custirsen Phase 2 Clinical Trial in Patients With CRPC Receiving Hormone Ablation Therapy
+Summary of Preliminary Results of Phase 2 Clinical Trial in Patients with CRPC Receiving Custirsen and Hormone Ablation Therapy

-This trial was an investigator-sponsored trial that evaluated weekly OGX-011 with androgen withdrawal therapy for a three-month duration in patients with high-risk, localized prostate carcinoma prior to radical prostatectomy.
-The results of the trial indicated that OGX-011 was detectable in prostate tissue for 14 days after the last administration, that clusterin expression was decreased in cells from lymph nodes as well as from prostate specimens, and that more of the cells in these patients were undergoing apoptosis (cell death) compared with patients who never received androgen withdrawal therapy or who received only androgen withdrawal therapy.
+This trial was an investigator-sponsored trial that evaluated weekly custirsen with androgen withdrawal therapy for a three-month duration in patients with high-risk, localized prostate carcinoma prior to radical prostatectomy.
+Results of the trial indicated that custirsen was detectable in prostate tissue for 14 days after the last administration, that clusterin expression was decreased in cells from lymph nodes as well as from prostate specimens, and that patients who received custirsen plus androgen withdrawal therapy had higher levels of apoptosis (cell death) compared with patients who never received androgen withdrawal therapy or who received only androgen withdrawal therapy.